taj-u/blog/README.md

 # blog
-The first first project using django3
+The first project using django3.